-How to Grow Strawberry Plants with Jam Recipes
+How to Grow Strawberry Plants (Including Jam Recipes)

 Summer Fruiters and Perpetuals

 There are a few different groups of strawberries, but the two main ones are summer fruiters and perpetuals.

 - The summer fruiting varieties give you one crop in the summer, and the fruit is larger.